maxlampe/panter/README.md

 ### Unit tests

 All unit tests can be found in the _tests_ directory.
 Run _alltests.py_ for all of them.
+A working ROOT installation is required to run the unit tests, as the panter and root outputs are compared.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)